Le-Peuple-Bagueur/Band-Aid/README.md

-Part A — Maintainer instructions (no Terminal, no Git) Step 1 — Create the GitHub repository (one-time)
+Part A — Maintainer instructions
+Step 1 — NO NEED AT THIS POINT:
+    Create the GitHub repository (one-time)

     Go to GitHub.com (you can create a GitHub account for yourself as maintainer).
     Create a new repository (public or private).

     If you want users to download ZIP without any authentication, public is easiest.
     If your organization requires private code, you can still use private GitHub for you and distribute ZIP via SharePoint (users never see GitHub).

+Step 2 — IN CASE YOU COMPLETELY NEED TO START OVER
-Step 2 — Upload your app files to the repo (no Git) You can upload via the GitHub website:
+    Upload your app files to the repo (no Git)
+    You can upload via the GitHub website:

     Open your repo page on GitHub
     Click Add file → Upload files
     Drag and drop the whole project contents:

     app.R
-your module files (BandAid upload module.R, etc.) translations/translation.json launcher files (run_app.R, run_app.bat, optional run_app.command)
+    your module files (BandAid upload module.R, etc.) translations/translation.json
+    launcher files (run_app.R, run_app.bat, optional run_app.command)

     Click Commit changes

     Tip: Make sure your repo contains the launcher files so you don’t have to “fix the ZIP” after downloading.

-Minimum repo content (recommended) app.R
+    Minimum repo content (recommended)
+    app.R
     BandAid upload module.R
     BandAid filter module.R
     BandAid Table module.R
     BandAid Plot module.R
     translations/translation.json
     run_app.R
     run_app.bat
     (run_app.command optional)

 Step 3 — When you update the app (your normal maintenance loop) Whenever you change code:

 Edit files locally and upload them again through GitHub (Add file → Upload files), OR Use GitHub’s in-browser editor (click a file → pencil icon → commit).
+OR YOU CAN USE THE GITHUB DESKTOP APP - YOU CAN INSTALL IT ON YOUR WORK COMPUTER WITHOUT PERMISSION

+BEFORE EDITING: you need to clone the repo locally on your computer, make the changes, do Commit to main, and pull origin. so everything is up to date.

 Part B — “Create the ZIP from GitHub” (this is your distribution build step)